Treating Colorectal Cancer

 The sequencing of treatments in patients with rectal cancers is complex and largely determined by the preoperative staging of the tumor.
 Large tumors or tumors with cancer in the lymph nodes should receive radiation and chemotherapy before surgery, so-called "neoadjuvant" treatment.
 Primary surgery is either a low anterior resection or an abdominal-perineal resection.
 Abdominal-perineal resection, or APR, is used for cancers located close to the anus and involves removal of the rectum from both an abdominal incision as well as an incision around the anus.
 Since the anus and the anal sphincters are removed, a permanent colostomy is required.

 The fear of every patient with rectal cancer is the possibility of a permanent stoma or colostomy.
 The traditional operation for most patients with mid- and low-rectal cancers was abdominal-perineal resection, or APR.
 This operation provides good local control of the cancer but results in a colostomy.
 Operations that remove rectal cancers without affecting the anal sphincter, thus preserving fecal continence and maintaining normal bowel function, are called "Sphincter-Preservation" procedures.
 Advances in surgical techniques utilized at Virginia Mason have enhanced our surgeons' ability to achieve sphincter-preservation in most of our rectal cancer patients.
-The traditional colo-rectal anastomosis can be achieved 4-6 cm's from the anus.
+The traditional colo-rectal anastomosis can be achieved four to six centimeters from the anus.
 However, rectal cancer patients at Virginia Mason can now be treated with a colo-anal anastomosis at the anal canal, thus removing the entire rectum and increasing the chances of sphincter-preservation.

 Our surgeons are on the cutting edge of the development of technical advances that are producing enhanced local control rates and quality of life.
 Appreciation of the importance of total mesorectal excision and nerve-sparing techniques are resulting in higher cure rates and decreased chances of sexual impotency, respectively.